 A first interactions may be required prior to service announcements to request TMGIs to be announced from the network that allocates them; this is not required if a multicast session ID allocated by the AF is used instead.
 The implication is that the UE join may be rejected if the MBS session is not yet started and the UE needs to reattempt.

+It may also depend on the use case whether a UE join prior to the start of the multicast transmission should be accepted.
+For instance, a constant transmission of TV channels or the adhoc establishment of multicast distribution do not require a separate start of the multicast transmission; for other use cases where the service is announced prior to the start the user experience may be better if a join is accepted prior to the session start.